This article will help you read and understand your pathology report for superficial fibromatosis.

 Superficial fibromatosis is a non-cancerous tumour.
 Most tumours start in fibrous tissue.

-Superficial fibromatosis that develops on the bottom of the foot (the sole) is called plantar fibromatosis or Ledderhose’s disease.
+When this condition develops on the bottom of the foot (the sole) is called plantar fibromatosis or Ledderhose’s disease.

 How do pathologists make this diagnosis?